 Find Day Use Picnic Islands on Lake George

 Get the full Lake George experience during your next visit!
 Before you head out on the water for a day of boating, plan ahead and receive a day pass to one of the Lake George picnic islands.
-They are available on a first-come, first-serve basis by visiting one of the local ranger stations.
+They are available on a first-come, first-serve basis by visiting the appropriate ranger station.

 Some of the islands have been set up with secured areas for children to safely swim, and some have picnic shelters.
 Browse the picnic islands below and see what the different islands have to offer.